atomisthq/docs/docs/getting-started/build-your-own-development-automation.md

 ```

+!!! note ""
-> ***NOTE***: No passwords are stored, only a unique personal access token with org/read scope.
+    No passwords are stored, only a unique personal access token with org/read scope.
 Also if you are using 2 Factor Authentication with GitHub you will be prompted for the `MFA code` as shown above.

 Now when you execute `rug repositories configure` you should see the Rug CLI configured with your team's unique repository: